 What are the deadlines for the Curriculum Summary Forms?

 Departments submit the Curriculum Summary Form by December 15th to their Dean for approval of budget implications.
-Deans return approved, signed forms by February 1st.
-Departments.
-Departments then send their signed and approved Curriculum Summary Forms to the Provost’s Office by February 15th.
+Dean sends signed, approved Curriculum Summary Form to the Provost’s office to be posted on website by February 15th.

 Curriculum Changes – Program